 - Solar LED bulbs can last 20 to 25 years

-- Can provide around 10 hours of light if fully charged
+- Can provide around 10 hours of light when fully charged

-- No need for electricity; runs on rechargeable batteries powered by sun
+- No need for electricity; runs on rechargeable batteries powered by the sun

 Details: Hang string lights in an area that receives full sun during the day, so the rechargeable batteries can be energized by the natural light.
-There are a number of different styles to match whatever vibe you’re going for, such as:
+There are a number of different styles to match whatever vibe you’re going for.

 - Umbrella lights like these from Amazon